Șor Party: Investigations into the party

 On 8 November 2022, the Moldovan government requested the constitutional court to initiate proceedings for the outlawing of the party in Moldova, due to it allegedly promoting the interests of a foreign state (Russia) and harming the independence and sovereignty of the country.

 On 13 April 2023, the appeal court doubled the sentence of party President Ilan Shor in a case linked to the theft of $1 billion in bank assets as well as money laundering, breach of trust, and fraud to 15 years in prison in absentia and froze his assets.
 Shor was living in Israel at the time of the court ruling after having fled Moldova in 2019.
 On 27 April 2023 a plenary session of the parliament voted to revoke Shor's parliamentary mandate.
 Shor appealed the decision to the Constitutional court but lost the appeal on 5 May 2023.

 On 1 May 2023, the party's Vice President, Marina Tauber, was detained at the Chișinău International Airport while trying to leave the country for Israel via Turkey.
 She was arrested by the Anti-Corruption Prosecutor's Office on charges of illegally funding the party.
+She was sentenced to seven years and six months of prison on 30 September 2025; she had been living in Russia for almost a year by then, and was announced wanted for arrest in Moldova.

 In May 2023 an investigation was launched into a suspected case of bribery of voters by the Șor Party during the 2023 Gagauz gubernatorial election.

 On 5 August 2025, at the same hearing in which former Governor of Gagauzia Evghenia Guțul was sentenced, Svetlana Popan, former secretary of the Șor Party, was sentenced to six years in prison and barred from holding any positions related to the financial management of a party and from membership in any party for five years.
 Between September and November 2022, Popan illegally received 9.8 million lei, which she used to pay protesters, unofficially pay employees of the Șor Party's regional offices and other illicit activities.
 Popan stated she was innocent, and her lawyer said he would appeal her sentence.